pwrlabs/pwrlabs-docs/docs/developers/pwr-wallet-interface.md

 - **connect**: This method prompts a window that allows the user to connect the wallet to the website, the user can reject the request or accept it.
 After correctly calling this method it will return the addresses of the connected wallets
 - **disconnect**: This method is similar to connect method, it prompts a window that allows the user to disconnect a wallet, unlike other wallets, pwr can be disconnected programmatically, but it will first require the user to confirm this was an intended action.
-- **restablishConnection**: when the user connects the wallet and after reloading the page, the connection to it will get lost, this method was created to allow devs to recover previous sessions (in the case that the wallet is still connected to the website).
-After calling this method it will return the addresses connected
+- **getConnections**: this function will return an array of strings representing the addresses of the connected wallets
+- **signMessage**: this function will return a string representing the signed message
+- **enableAutomatedTxns**: this function will enable automated transactions
-- **isConnected**: this function will return a boolean representing whether the wallet is connected to the website or not
+- **areAutomatedTransactionsEnabled**: this function will return a boolean representing whether the automated transactions are enabled or not
-- **transactions**: All functions to send a transaction to PWR Chain - you can check [Send Transactions to PWR Chain](/developers/sdks/send-transactions-to-pwr-chain).
+- **disableAutomatedTxns**: this function will disable automated transactions

 ## Event listeners